racerxdl/piuio_clone/README.md

-piuio_clone
+PIUIO Board Clone
 ===========

-A AVR clone of Pump It Up USB IO Board - Fully compatible with the original machines.
+This is an clone of the original Pump It Up USB IO Board.
+It's fully compatible with the original one.
+This uses V-USB Library for an emulated USB interface at ATMEGA328.
+Other devices may be compatible too.

+TODO: Publish the clone board schematic.